LedgerHQ/ledger-live-desktop/TERMS.md

 You may view, print and/or download a copy of proprietary Materials from Ledger Services on any single computer solely for your personal, informational and/or non-commercial use, provided you comply with all copyright and other proprietary notices.

-The trademarks, service marks and logos of Ledger and others used in the Services (&quot;Trademarks&quot;) are the property of Ledger and their respective owners.
+The trademarks, service marks and logos of Ledger and others used in the Services ("Trademarks") are the property of Ledger and their respective owners.
 It is strictly prohibited to use these Trademarks without our express written authorisation or the express written authorisation of any third parties.

 ## Feedback

-We welcome feedback, comments, ideas, and suggestions for improvements to the Services (&quot;Feedback&quot;).
+We welcome feedback, comments, ideas, and suggestions for improvements to the Services ("Feedback").
 You grant to us a non-exclusive, worldwide, perpetual, irrevocable, fully-paid, royalty-free, sublicensable and transferable license under any and all intellectual property rights that you own or control to use, copy, modify, create derivative works based upon and otherwise exploit the Feedback for any purpose.

 ## Compliance and Export Control

 Users shall comply, at their own expense, with all laws that apply to or result from their obligations under these Terms.
-By accessing and using the Services, you represent and warrant that you are not on any trade or economic sanctions lists, such as (but not limited to) the UN Security Council Sanctions list, designated as a &quot;Specially Designated National&quot; by OFAC (Office of Foreign Assets Control of the U.S. Treasury Department) or placed on the U.S. Commerce Department&#39;s &quot;Denied Persons List&quot;.
+By accessing and using the Services, you represent and warrant that you are not on any trade or economic sanctions lists, such as (but not limited to) the UN Security Council Sanctions list, designated as a "Specially Designated National" by OFAC (Office of Foreign Assets Control of the U.S. Treasury Department) or placed on the U.S. Commerce Department's "Denied Persons List".

 Ledger reserves the right to select the markets and jurisdictions where it operates and may restrict or deny access to Ledger Services in certain countries, states or territories.